MESAlumniAssn/docs/docs/how_to/emails.md

 # How to update email templates?

 All the email templates used are designed in **SendGrid**.
 The dynamic templates feature was one of the reasons why **SendGrid** was chosen as the cloud email provider.
-The static text and images in a template can be easily changed with zeo coding.
+The static text and images in a template can be easily changed with zero coding.

 1. Log in to the Association's [**SendGrid account**](https://app.sendgrid.com/login/)
 2. Expand **Email API** and click on the **Dynamic Templates** link<br /><br />